jnk0le/random/pipeline cycle test/README.md

 ```

 shifts and rotations (aliased to mov) can enter early alu from younger or older op provided that the
-other instruction is not inine shifted operand one or bitmanip (e.g. `rev`) or other instr that use early shifter (?, TBD)
+other instruction is not inine shifted operand one or bitmanip (e.g. `rev`, `bfi`, `uxtab`) op using early alu shifter

-the only case when both instructions can be forwarded from early alu is `add`, `sub` or non shifting
+the only case when both instructions can be forwarded from early alu (to early alu next cycle) is `add`, `sub` or non shifting
 `mov` in younger slot and simple shift or rotation in older slot

 ### bitfield and DSP instructions except multiplication (e.g. `uxtb`,`uxtab`,`ubfi`,`pkhbt`,`uadd8`,`qadd`,`clz`,`rev`)